A Derivation of Intelligence from Guided Relation-Creation

 So the first problem is not intelligence.

-The first problem is viability.
+The first problem is continuation.

 Let: